ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ## Background Music and Music Stingers

 Let's talk music!
-With CORE, you'll be happy to find a wide variety of background music (BGM) tracks of all styles, moods, genres and instrumentation to choose from.
+With Core, you'll be happy to find a wide variety of background music (BGM) tracks of all styles, moods, genres and instrumentation to choose from.
 We'll always be adding more music tracks through future updates and releases.

 Music assets are the same as any other audio assets with the same properties, but music assets are utilized in a vastly different way than most sound effects are used in game creation.